UBC-MDS/MDS_Block_Difficulty_Perception/Writeup_Milestone1.md

 ## Perceived Block Difficulty in MDS

-> Identify the question that your team in interested in answering with the survey.
+> Identify the question that your team is in interested in answering with the survey.
 The aim of the survey should be to try to answer one specific and testable question.
 Examples of specific and testable questions include (you can use one of these if you really like them):

 SOMEONES RESPONSE HERE